 Yes.
 Before accepting the deposit, landlords in Wisconsin must inform the tenant of 1) the tenant's inspection rights, 2) all habitability defects, 3) any outstanding building and housing code violations, 4) the means by which shared utilities will be billed, and 5) whether or not utilities are paid for by the landlord.

-If you want to go right to the source and look up Wisconsin law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Wisconsin Administrative Code, ATCP § 134.06 and Wisconsin Statute § 704.28.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Wisconsin.
-For tips on looking up Wisconsin state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Wisconsin law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Wisconsin Administrative Code, ATCP § 134.04; 134.06 and Wisconsin Statute § 704.28.
+To access your state law, check out the Library of Congress’s legal research site.